pbouda/peterbouda.eu/content/parsing-wikipedia-dumps-and-converting-to-iso-24612-graf-xml.md

 At the moment I am heavily working on our data management and conversion library [Poio API](http://media.cidles.eu/poio/poio-api/).
-Until now it mainly targets files formats used in language documentation, but I alaways interested in using the content of Wikipedias to do some linguistic analysis like finding semantic classes or testing part-of-speech taggers.
-As you might know, the original [Wikipedia dumps](http://dumps.wikimedia.org/) are kind-of contaminated with Wiki markup that is not easy to erase.
-There are all kind of historical markup structures in there and sometimes the syntax is plainly wrong, but still works to generate a good-looking page on the Wikipedia website.
+Until now it mainly targets files formats used in language documentation, but I am quite interested in using the content of Wikipedias to do some linguistic analysis like finding semantic classes or testing part-of-speech taggers.
+As you might know, the original [Wikipedia dumps](http://dumps.wikimedia.org/) are somehow contaminated with Wiki markup that is not easy to erase.
+There are all kind of historical markup structures in there and sometimes the syntax is plainly wrong, but still works to generate a good-enough page on the Wikipedia website.
 In this post I will explain how to download and clean a Wikipedia dump and then use Poio API to transform it into a [GrAF-XML file](http://www.balisage.net/Proceedings/vol10/html/Bouda01/BalisageVol10-Bouda01.html).